Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-40-war-two-worlds-pt1-instigation.md

 "Honor the Gods and give it a quick end."

 "Very good!
 Now.
-Without meaning any disrespect to your gods...why do they approve?"
+Without meaning any disrespect to your gods... why do they approve?"

 The men all turned to their Singers who in turn all looked to the oldest among them, the one who sang for Den Given-Man’s tribe.
 She looked around, pondered for a moment, then spat the root she was chewing into the fire before answering.